henry27030/cse120-FA22-OS-Project/README.md

 - Note that this code is the same as the starter code that is available as a tar file on ieng6 machines.

 Henry:

 I wrote Condition2 according to the semaphore implementation.
-I made KThreads sleep on condition variables until the condition variable it is sleeping on causes it or one of the other KThreads sleeping on it to wake.
-Sleep works in the way that  it sleeps the KThread and adds it to a linkedList that sleeps on the condition variable. wake causes the first KThread sleeping on the condition variable in its linkedList to be put on the ready queue.
+I made KThreads release and acquire a lock in the form of a condition variable and sleep on condition variables until the condition variable it is sleeping on causes it or one of the other KThreads sleeping on it to wake.
+Sleep() blocks the KThread by sleeping it and adds it to a linkedList that sleeps on the condition variable.

+wake causes the first KThread sleeping on the condition variable in its linkedList to be put on the ready queue. sleepFor should work in the way that it wakes up a specific KThread instead of making it wait in the linkedlist of a condition in the case that timeout is reached.
+Tests were implemented to check if KThreads that sleep on a condition variable would wake up accordingly and produce a "ping-pong" result.

 sleepFor should work in the way that it wakes up a specific KThread instead of making it wait in the linkedlist of a condition in the case that timeout is reached.
 Tests were implemented to check if KThreads that sleep on a condition variable would wake up accordingly and produce a "ping-pong" result.